Chapter 1: What Is Computation?

 The Stored-Program Concept

-The processor runs a deceptively simple loop, over and over, billions of times per second:
+At its heart, a processor runs a deceptively simple loop, over and over, billions of times per second:

 1.5 What Makes a Problem "Hard"?

 We now know that a computer is, at its core, a machine that flips bits according to rules at tremendous speed.
 Modern processors perform billions of operations per second.
-With that kind of raw power, is there any problem a computer cannot solve?
+With that kind of raw power, is there any problem a computer cannot handle?
 The perhaps surprising answer is: yes, many.
 And understanding why is the thread that will eventually lead us to quantum computing.

 Easy Problems: The Class P

-Hard Problems: The Class NP
+Hard to Solve, Easy to Verify: The Class NP

 The P vs NP Question